ikajdan/collaborative_filtering_benchmarking/README.md

 # Collaborative Filtering Benchmarking

 This repository contains the solution for collaborative filtering tasks, implemented with Python’s Surprise library.
-The project includes optimizing user-based K-Nearest Neighbors (K-N) by tuning the number of neighbors (K) to minimize Mean Absolute Error (MAE) under different levels of sparsity, addressing sparsity issues with SVD (Singular Value Decomposition) and its Funk variant, and comparing the performance of K-NN and SVD in generating Top-N recommendations with varying levels of missing ratings.
+The project includes optimizing user-based K-Nearest Neighbors (K-NN) by tuning the number of neighbors (K) to minimize Mean Absolute Error (MAE) under different levels of sparsity, addressing sparsity issues with SVD (Singular Value Decomposition) and its Funk variant, and comparing the performance of K-NN and SVD in generating Top-N recommendations with varying levels of missing ratings.

 ## Setup